- To understand each section within the header of a policy

 - PolicyStat ID: This unique identifier is specific to this policy and is primarily used as an internal identifier in PolicyStat.
 This identifier also appears as part of the URL for this policy.

-- Origination Date: The date the policy (policy, procedure, etc.) first became effective (or active) within the facility.
-This can and often is well before joining PolicyStat.
+- Origination Date: The date the document first became effective (or active) within the facility.
+This is the earliest date available on the policy; this may be the creation date or could precede your PolicyStat site.

 - Effective Date: The date on which a policy became effective and active.
 This may vary from the last Approved date if an effective period or date was selected past approval.